qckhanh195/chrome_locker/README.md

  ⚡ **Non-intrusive**: Doesn't interfere with normal website functionality
  🔄 **Auto Focus**: Automatically focuses on password input field
  🎯 **Unlimited Attempts**: No lockout mechanism - try as many times as needed

+## ❗ Important Notes

+- This extension is **NOT** a replacement for official security measures
+- Provides basic protection and can be bypassed by experienced users
+- Not intended for protecting sensitive or critical data
+- May not function properly in certain edge cases or browser configurations

 ## 🛠️ Installation